Spain extends short-selling ban for three months

 Short-selling is when investors borrow shares, sell them and later buy the shares back at a lower price, turning a profit.

 The extension of the ban is good news for Spain's banks, a popular choice for short-selling as investors bet that the share prices of troubled lenders will fall farther.
-Spain negotiated a bank bailout of up to 100 billion euros ($129.5 billion) in June.
+Spain negotiated a bank bailout of up to 100 billion euros (80.16 billion pounds) in June.

 "The bank restructuring process is still not completed, leading to uncertainty about the sector, which could affect financial stability.
 In this context, not banning short-selling could add to uncertainty," regulator CNMV said in a statement on Thursday.